Ireland's Dairy Industry Overview

 Dairy Cattle and Milk Production

-Home to an estimated 1.5 million dairy cows, Ireland produces approximately 8.3 billion liters of milk annually.
-This production scale reinforces Ireland's significant contribution to the global dairy sector.
+Ireland is home to approximately 1.5 million dairy cattle, producing around 8.3 billion liters of milk annually.
+This significant production capacity underscores Ireland's influence in the international dairy sector.

 Milk Processing and Production

-The country boasts a milk processing capacity of around 7.9 billion liters per year.
-In terms of product diversity, Ireland produces about 250,000 metric tons of cheese and 300,000 metric tons of milk powder and whey annually.
+The country's milk processing capacity is about 7.9 billion liters annually.
+Ireland also produces approximately 250,000 metric tons of cheese and 300,000 metric tons of milk powder and whey each year, showcasing its diverse dairy offerings.

 Key Dairy Enterprises

-- Ornua: A renowned dairy co-operative recognized for its global marketing and export efforts of Irish dairy products.
+- Ornua: A well-known dairy co-operative recognized for its global marketing and export of Irish dairy products.

-- Kerry Dairy Ireland: Prominent for extensive milk processing and cheese production operations.
+- Kerry Dairy Ireland: Prominent for its extensive milk processing and cheese production operations.

-- Glanbia Ireland: A key player in the market known for producing cheese, whey, and various dairy products.
+- Glanbia Ireland: Known for producing cheese, whey, and various other dairy products.

-- Dairygold: A leading co-operative invested in dairy farming and exporting endeavors.
+- Dairygold: A leading co-operative focusing on dairy farming and exporting activities.

 Significant Dairy Farms